CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: NONPARAMETRIC EVIDENCE LOWER BOUND

-The object of variational inference is to minimise the divergence between the variational distribution and the true posterior.
-For infinite-dimensional random measures, their Kullback--Leibler divergence is well defined although the corresponding density function does not exist with respect to Lebesgue measure.
-Suppose two random measures $P$ and $Q$ from $(\Theta, \cM)$ into $(\Omega, \cF)$, the Radon--Nikodym derivative $dQ/dP$ exits if $Q$ is absolutely continuous with respect to $P$.
-Their Kullback--Leibler divergence is defined as,
+The object of variational inference is to minimize the KL divergence between the variational distribution and the true posterior.
+For two infinite-dimensional random measures, their KL divergence is well defined even though an infinite-dimensional density function does not exist in a conventional sense.
+Given two random measures $P$ and $Q$ from $(\Theta, \cM)$ into $(\Omega, \cF)$, the Radon--Nikodym derivative $dQ/dP$ exits if $Q$ is absolutely continuous with respect to $P$.
+Their KL divergence is defined as

-which is computationally intractable due to the infinite-dimensional integral.
-By contrast, we calculate this divergence by the limit superior of the divergence between corresponding finite-dimensional induced measures, that is,
+which is intractable due to the infinite-dimensional integral \citep{matthews2016}.
+We have developed a new approach to calculate it using the limit superior of the divergence between corresponding finite-dimensional induced measures, that is,